riker-rs/riker/README.md

 ## Overview

-TezEdge Actor System is a fork of riker.
+The TezEdge Actor System is a fork of Riker.
 It is a framework for building safe, modern, concurrent and resilient systems using the Rust language.
-It focuses on simplicity and safety.
-TezEdge Actor System aims to make working with state and behavior in concurrent systems as easy and scalable as possible.
-The Actor Model has been chosen to realize this because of the familiar and inherent simplicity it provides while also providing strong guarantees that are easy to reason about.
+It focuses on safety and simplicity.
+TezEdge Actor System aims to make work with states and behavior in concurrent systems as easy and scalable as possible.
+The Actor Model has been chosen because of its familiarity and inherent simplicity while also providing strong guarantees that are easy to reason with.

-TezEdge Actor System provides:
+The TezEdge Actor System provides:

-- An Actor based execution runtime
+- An Actor-based execution runtime
 - Concurrency built on `tokio`
 - Publish/Subscribe messaging via actor channels
 - Message scheduling
 - Out-of-the-box, configurable, non-blocking logging

+## Why did we create the TezEdge Actor System?

+TezEdge Actor System is a step towards improving the safety of the TezEdge node.

+Rust empowers developers with control over memory management, requiring no garbage collection and runtime overhead, while also providing modern semantics and expressive syntax such as the trait system.
+TezEdge Actor System adds to this by providing a familiar actor model API which in turn makes programming concurrent, resilient systems easy.

+In the TezEdge node, safety is of utmost importance.
+The original actor system (Riker) was a simple solution, but we knew that there was room for improvement in regards to safety.
+Riker itself has some unsafe code which might cause bugs or even a breach of security and it has a lot of unsafe dependencies.
+This fork rewrites the unsafe parts of Riker and its dependencies.
+Surprisingly, we succeeded in achieving that without sacrificing performance.
+Additionally, the fork removes unneeded (for the TezEdge node) functionalities in order to reduce the node's attack surface.

+In the fork we are using `tokio` crate instead of `futures` crate to run async tasks.
+It is the only part that containing unsafe code.
+We are of the opinion that `tokio` is safe, because it is used almost everywhere in crypto applications written in Rust, and therefore it is well tested in production.

 ## Example